 According to him, at one point on the march, the Japanese made the POWs stand in the sun for hours next to a stream, “We drank from every mud hole I could find – thanks to saving some chlorine powder – I managed to keep from getting sick.”

 From Mariveles, William made his way to San Fernando where he arrived on April 22.
 He remained there for several days when the POWs were ordered to form 100 men detachments.
 They were marched to the train station and since they were in detachments of 100 men, the Japanese packed all 100 men into small wooden boxcars used to haul sugarcane.
 The cars were known as “forty or eights” since each could hold forty men or eight horses.
 After they were in the cars, the Japanese closed the doors.
 Those men who died remained standing since there was no place for them to fall to the floors.
 The POWs rode the train to Capas, where they climbed out of the cars.
 As they did the dead fell to the floors of the cars.

-The POWs walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base which the Japanese pressed into use as a POW camp on April 1, 1942.
+The POWs walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 He arrived at the camp on April 25.